 I also thought they might be in copyright violation with Delaplane’s work, however, there is a gray area with books published between 1923 and 1963.
 Those works may be in the public domain unless their copyright has been renewed.
 See the Copyright Renewal Database at Stanford (external link).

-Apparently, Kissinger Publishing has taken it upon themselves to reprint, possibly on demand, tens of thousands of titles they consider in the public domain.
+Apparently, Kessinger Publishing has taken it upon themselves to reprint, possibly on demand, tens of thousands of titles they consider in the public domain.
 Here’s how they describe a reprint:

 “This scarce antiquarian book is a facsimile reprint of the original.
 Due to its age, it may contain imperfections such as marks, notations, marginalia and flawed pages.
 Because we believe this work is culturally important, we have made it available as part of our commitment for protecting, preserving, and promoting the world’s literature in affordable, high quality, modern editions that are true to the original work.”